Quadratic differentials as stability conditions: Quadratic differentials

 Given a GMN differential $(S,\phi)$ we write $g$ for the genus of the surface $S$ and $d$ for the number of poles of $\phi$.
 The \emph{polar type} of $\phi$ is the unordered collection of $d$ integers $m=\{m_i\}$ giving the orders of the poles of $\phi$.
 We define

 A GMN differential $(S,\phi)$ is said to be \emph{complete} if $\phi$ has no simple poles, or in other words, if all $m_i\geq 2$.
 This is exactly the case in which the $\phi$-metric on $S\setminus\Pol(\phi)$ is complete.
-At the opposite extreme, $(S,\phi)$ is said to have \emph{finite area} if $\phi$ has only simple poles, or in other words, if all $m_i=1$.
+At the opposite extreme, the differential $(S,\phi)$ is said to have \emph{finite area} if $\phi$ has only simple poles, that is if all $m_i=1$.